 Squamous cell cancer: The anal canal connects the rectum to the outside of the body.
 Squamous cells line the canal.
 These flat cells look like fish scales under the microscope.
 Most anal cancers are squamous cell carcinomas because they develop from squamous cells.

 Adenocarcinoma: The point where the anal canal meets the rectum is called the transitional zone.
 It has squamous cells and glandular cells.
 Glandular cells produce mucus, which helps the stool pass through the anus smoothly.
 Adenocarcinoma can also develop from the glandular cells in the anus.
-Around 3–9% of anal cancers are of this type.
+Around

 The risk factors for anal cancer include: